Journal Policies

 The editorial board commits to investigating complaints regarding:

 Authors may appeal editorial decisions or report procedural violations.
 Complaints should be emailed to the editorial office and will be addressed within ≤14 days.
+Exceptions are allowed.
 Complainants will be notified of decisions and corrective actions, guided by COPE.

 Preprint & Postprint Policy

-The journal follows Platinum OA, permitting and encouraging authors to deposit accepted manuscripts in personal websites, repositories (ResearchGate, institutional repositories, SSRNSocArXiv, etc.) before or after publication without embargo.
+The journal follows Platinum OA, permitting and encouraging authors to deposit accepted manuscripts on personal websites or repositories (ResearchGate, institutional repositories, SSRN, SocArXiv, etc.) before or after publication without embargo.
 The final published version must be cited, including DOI.
 Authors must declare prior deposition upon submission.

 Author Self-Archiving: